Information on how to apply and frequently asked questions

 How do I apply?

-All applications and enrolments are done through the Graduate School of Humanities and Social Sciences.
+All applications and enrolments are coordinated by the Graduate School of Humanities and Social Sciences.
 If you have any queries, please contact the Academic Programs Manager in The School of Historical and Philosophical Studies.
+The Grimwade Centre for Cultural Materials Conservsation is part of the School of Historical and Philosophical Studies.